Mirror symmetry and rigid structures of generalized K3 surfaces: Rigid structures

 \subsection{Complex rigidity}

-The Shioda--Inose K3 surfaces are known as complex rigid K3 surfaces in the sense that they do not admit any complex deformation keeping the maximal Picard number $20$.
-We first give a generalization of complex rigid K3 surfaces.
+The singular K3 surfaces, also known as complex rigid K3 surfaces, do not admit any complex deformation while maintaining the maximal Picard number $20$ (or equivalently, the minimal rank $2$ of the transcendental lattice).
+We first provide a generalization of the singular K3 surfaces.